yandoh/Converter_lammps2modylas/README.md

 # Converter_lammpls2modylas
-Converter from lammpls input to modylas input
+Converter from lammps input (*.data) to modylas input (.mdff, .mdxyz)

-This Pthon script enables users to convert from a LAMMPLS's .data file created by the Winmostor to .mdff and .mdxyz files to be read by the MODYLAS.
+This Pthon script enables users to convert from a LAMMPS's .data file created by the Winmostor to .mdff and .mdxyz files to be read by the MODYLAS.

 Use of Python 3 is presumed.